Holographic Observables at Large $d$: Holographic Wilson Loop at Large

-This summarizes the qualitative behavior of the minimal surfaces and how in the large $d$ limit they approach the zero temperature surfaces.
+This summarizes the qualitative behavior of the minimal surfaces and how, in the large $d$ limit, they approach the zero temperature surfaces.
 This analytical treatment is justified by the numerical analysis of the latter sections and is summarized in Figure \ref{figure:Lr0t}.
-In the numerical sections we elaborate more on the features of the minimal surfaces and their dependence on the dimension $d$ presenting the accurate analysis.
+In the numerical sections we elaborate more on the features of the minimal surfaces and their dependence on the number of dimensions $d$ presenting the accurate analysis.